jdonaldson/golgi/Readme.md

 }
 ```

-Here we're running the Golgi router on the path ``"foo"``, using the Api defined
+Here we're running the Golgi router on the path `foo`, using the Api defined
-by ``Router``.
+by `Router`.
 This method manages the lookup of the right function on Router,
 and invokes the function there.  *The Golgi "run" method requires some other
 parameters which we'll get in to soon.*

 # Fully Typed Path Arguments

-The next step is to do something useful with the API, such as accept typed
+The next step is to do something useful with the API, such as accepting typed
 arguments from the parsed path:

 ```haxe